peacefulseeker/tic-tac-toe/README.md

 <img src="https://user-images.githubusercontent.com/25010454/181822346-2fc8c819-89c4-4399-92ad-aadc05c02094.png" width="400"/>

-### Grid component:
+### Game component:
 - takes size property, which will indicate total amount of rows and cols for the game

 ### Row component:
 - serves as a visual separator between cells in a row.

 ### Cell component:
-- takes size prop, and Grid will be as large, as individual width of row of cells will be
+- takes size prop, and Board will be as large, as individual width of row of cells will be

 ### Business logic on cell click:
 - what is the current status of the game?
 In-progress / Finished(won/lost)?